 Nordic design and natural light go hand in hand.
 Large windows let in plenty of sunshine, and simple shades offer a functional yet understated alternative to heavy curtains.

 Lacking in the natural light department?
 Good interior lighting is the next best thing!

-Track lighting or recessed bulbs are popular in Scandinavian spaces, as are dramatic light fixtures featuring sculptural details and clean lines.Continue to 7 of 12 below.
+Track lighting or recessed bulbs are popular in Scandinavian spaces, as are dramatic light fixtures featuring sculptural details.Continue to 6 of 15 below.

 Make It Modern

-Nordic style is distinctly modern, boasting clean lines, simple forms and plenty of mid-century flair.
+Nordic style is distinctly modern, boasting clean lines, simple forms, and plenty of mid-century flair.
 To capture the right aesthetic, focus on creating strong, straight lines.
-Opt for simple furnishings and geometric shapes, and highlight the natural lines of windows and other structural elements.Continue to 8 of 12 below.
+Opt for simple furnishings and geometric shapes, and highlight the natural lines of windows and other structural elements.Continue to 7 of 15 below.

 Take the Minimalist Approach

 Kids don’t need a lot of stuff to be happy.
-Cut the clutter, and take the less-is-more approach.
+Cut the clutter and take the less-is-more approach.
 Instead of storing dozens of dusty books on bookshelves, try displaying your little one’s latest library haul on slim, easily accessible book ledges.
-Pass on cheap, plastic play things in favor of toys that encourage imaginative play, and keep your little one’s wardrobe to a minimum.Continue to 9 of 12 below.
+Pass on cheap, plastic playthings in favor of toys that encourage imaginative play, and keep your little one’s wardrobe to a minimum.Continue to 8 of 15 below.